conrizzo/AstroWebsite/src/content/blog/using-astro-links-with-github-pages.md

 ---
-title: 'First post'
+title: 'Using Astro Blog links with GitHub Pages'
-description: 'Lorem ipsum dolor sit amet'
+description: 'Discussing Astro Blog links with GitHub Pages'
 pubDate: 'Dec 05 2023'
 heroImage: '/blog-placeholder-3.jpg'
 ---

 This is the first post.
 I had to learn how Astro works and how it automatically routes and links everything so this would mostly work with GitHub pages.
 In my case a current working solution was to delete 'blog' from the default template code.
-This involved changing the astro.config.mjs file to have "base: '/ConradsBlog'," for the repository path in GitHub.

 ```javascript
 import { defineConfig } from 'astro/config';